sransara/astro-adocx/README.md

 ## TODO

 - Inline scripts and styles are not supported yet.
-IMO it is better to use them through Astro components or by passing values to the layout.
+Left out for now because, IMO it is better to use them through Astro components or by passing values to the layout.
+- Node caches templates imported by the template engine.
-- Move asciidoctor engine to a worker thread inspired by https://github.com/shishkin/astro-asciidoc (hopefully this solves node caching templates issue)
+  May be a move asciidoctor engine to a worker thread inspired by [astro-asciidoc](https://github.com/shishkin/astro-asciidoc).
+  Left out for now because, IMO instead of using the default converter, a custom converter could be better since we have more control.

 ## Stability